IDMNYU/DM1123-A-VFS-FA18-SEEGERS/Exercises/05 - Image Trace Exercise.md

 ### Class Exercise: Image Trace

-**Post to the #exercise-imgtrace
+**Post to the #exercise-image-trace**

+Choose a crop from Hieronymous Bosch's Garden of Earthly Delights, here: https://tuinderlusten-jheronimusbosch.ntr.nl/en

-- Using the given reference image, use Illustrator to create a vector artwork interpretation using ONLY strokes
+- Use Illustrator to create a vector artwork interpretation using ONLY strokes
 - Use the auto-trace function in Illustrator to create a vector version of the image using strokes AND fills
-- Select a source image of your own choosing, and use Illustrator to create a vector artwork interpretation using strokes and fills as you feel appropriate
+- Use Illustrator to create a vector artwork interpretation using strokes and fills as you feel appropriate

+Save those 3 separate images as 3 pages of a multi-page PDF, via a multi-artboard Illustrator file